-Each line is interpreted as one command; however a command can be split over multiple lines by ending the line with the $\$ character.
+Each line is interpreted as one command; however a command can be split over multiple lines by ending the line with the \ character.

 Commands will execute one by one in sequential fashion until one of them fails (their exit code is non-zero) or all of them succeed.
-The exit code of a command may be ignored (meaning they are always considered successful) by prefixing the command with a dash (-) - this is similar to how make recipe lines work.
+The exit code of a command may be ignored (meaning they are always considered successful even if they don't exist) by prefixing the command with a dash (-) - this is similar to how make recipe lines work.
 The outcome of the environment is considered successful only if all commands (these + setup + teardown) succeeded (exit code ignored via the - or success exit code value of zero).